aspose-pdf/Aspose.PDF-Products/pdf/cpp/redaction/pdf/_index.md

 {{< blocks/products/pf/agp/feature-section isGrey="true" >}}

-{{% blocks/products/pf/agp/feature-section-col title="StepsВ to Redact PDF Files in C++" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Steps to Redact PDF Files in C++" %}}

 {{% blocks/products/pf/agp/text %}}

- A basicВ documentВ search and replace text in contents, comments or metadata with [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) APIs can be done with justВ few lines of code.
+ A basic document search and replace text in contents, comments or metadata with [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) APIs can be done with just few lines of code.
 A PDF modifier - search and replace sensitive information in PDF documents using plain text or RegEx based search.

 {{% /blocks/products/pf/agp/text %}}